-We can make ourselves crazy during this stressful time and turn off the news and instead attempt to busy ourselves with projects and distractions.
-However, it is important for each of us to know new pertinent information that may provide us with tips and tools that may help us during this time.
+We can make ourselves crazy during this stressful time, turn off the news, and instead attempt to busy ourselves with projects and distractions.
+However, each of us needs to know new pertinent information that may provide us with tips and tools that may help us.

-A week ago, many countries were telling its citizens not to wear masks and now, today, it’s all over the news that wearing a mask when going out is an absolute must-do.
+A week ago, many countries were telling their citizens not to wear masks, and now, today, it’s all over the news that wearing a mask when going out is an absolute must-do.
 We’re used to hearing conflicting medical advice!

 Many companies in a variety of manufacturing businesses have converted their factories and workshops to mask-making facilities.
 We commend these businesses for their contribution.
-Now it’s up to all of us to find a way to acquire masks for ourselves and family members or, consider making your own masks.
+Now it’s up to all of us to find a way to acquire masks for ourselves and family members or consider making our masks.

 |There was always a chicken on the beach in Kauai.|

-With hundreds of websites suggesting on how to make a DIY face mask at home with supplies you may already have on hand.
-Please check with the CDC, your state or country’s Covid-19 center’s recommendations as to how to make your own masks.
+With hundreds of websites suggesting how to make a DIY face mask at home with supplies, you may already have on hand.
+Please check with the CDC, your state, or the country’s Covid-19 center’s recommendations on making your masks.

 Since we are not experts, we hesitate to make any recommendations on how this should be done.
-Please do the appropriate research before you embark on any at-home mask-making process.
+Please do the proper research before you embark on any at-home mask-making process.

-As mentioned earlier, we had purchased a number of masks, including high-quality N95 masks, but not for protection from the virus.
+As mentioned earlier, we had purchased several masks, including high-quality N95 masks, but not for protection from the virus.
 We’d purchased these in December 2019 with the intent of protecting us from pollution in India, long before the news about Covid-19.